magnars/buster-mode/README.md

 buster-mode is a minor mode for emacs to speed up development when writing tests with [Buster.js](http://busterjs.org).

+A work in progress.
+You can watch us livecode it on http://emacsrocks.com

 ## Keybinding

 All keybindings in buster-mode start with `C-c C-b` and then a two-letter mnemonic shortcut.